Master of Science in Nursing -Leadership and Administration in Nursing (MSN-LAN)

 PROGRAM OVERVIEW

-The MSN-LAN program includes 36-credit hours of course work emphasizing the core management and executive competencies established by the American Organization of Nursing Leadership (AONL) and the Essentials of Master’s Education in Nursing as established by the American Association of Colleges of Nursing (AACN), the respective professional and accrediting bodies for leadership and graduate nursing education.
-Instruction will be an online format with some on campus learning intensives at scheduled times in the program at the St. David’s School of Nursing in Round Rock.
-Community partner mentored practicums will provide 120 hours of experiential learning that supports ‘real-time’ solutions to current health care issues affecting Texans.
+The MSN-LAN program includes 30-credit hours of course work emphasizing the core management and executive competencies established by the American Organization of Nursing Leadership (AONL) and the Essentials of Master’s Education in Nursing as established by the American Association of Colleges of Nursing (AACN), the respective professional and accrediting bodies for leadership and graduate nursing education.
+Instruction is in an online format.
+Community partner mentored and instructor guided practicums will provide 500 hours of experiential learning that supports ‘real-time’ solutions to current health care issues affecting Texans.

 • American Organization of Nursing Leadership (AONL) Certification Exam - Executive Nursing Practice (CENP) or Certified Nurse Manager and Leader (CNML)